inpsyde/wpml2mlp/readme.md

 * Use XLIFF (XML Localisation Interchange File Format) format as Export file
 * Restores the meta data back to posts and their meta data so that [MultilingualPress](https://wordpress.org/plugins/multilingual-press/) will recognize all your translations.

 [MultilingualPress](https://wordpress.org/plugins/multilingual-press/) connects multiple sites as language alternatives in a multisite.
-Use a customizable widget to link to all sites.
+Use a customizable widget or Nav Menu to link to all sites.

 We cannot guarantee free ad hoc support.
 Please be patient, we are a small team.
 You can follow our progress and development notices on our [developer blog](http://make.marketpress.com/multilingualpress/).